Convergence for adaptive resampling of random Fourier features: Introduction to resampling random features

 Computational methods to optimize the generalization error for the minimization

-are well studied based on the stochastic gradient method, or variants thereof, see \cite{bach_book, understand_ml}.
-The asymptotic behaviour of the gradient method and the stochastic gradient method as the number nodes $K$ and iterations tend to infinity is analyzed in \cite{ belkin2,Bach, mei}.
+have been well studied based on the stochastic gradient method, or variants thereof, see \cite{bach_book, understand_ml}.
+The asymptotic behavior of the gradient method and the stochastic gradient method as the number of nodes $K$ and iterations tend to infinity is analyzed in \cite{ belkin2,Bach, mei}.

-The alternative to use the data $\{(x_j,y_j)\, :\, j=1,\ldots,J\}$ to optimize the generalization error for the random Fourier feature problem \eqref{min} is less studied.
+The alternative to use the data $\{(x_j,y_j)\, :\, j=1,\ldots,J\}$ to optimize the generalization error for the random Fourier feature problem \eqref{min} has received less study.
 The work \cite{LiY} formulates in their Algorithm 2 a gradient descent method applied to a loss function based on the sum of the mean squared error for the neural network and an added penalty with respect to the kernel approximation.
 In \cite{ajpma} instead the explicit form of the optimal distribution \eqref{p*1} is used in the learning by replacing the unknown exact Fourier coefficients $|\hat f(\omega_k)|$ by the corresponding approximate amplitudes $|\hat\beta_k|$, with the aim to sample approximately optimal frequencies using a non linear Metropolis step based on the distribution $|\hat\beta_k|/\sum_{\ell=1}^K|\hat\beta_\ell|$.
 The work \cite{Aku2} applies resampling to the distribution $|\hat\beta_k|/\sum_{\ell=1}^K|\hat\beta_\ell|$ and show in numerical tests improvements compared to \cite{ajpma}, both in convergence rate and stability with respect to parameter perturbations.
 In the present work we use the random Fourier feature algorithm including resampling in \cite{Aku2}, with the modifications that we include a cut-off for small amplitudes, adaptive random walk increments and iterative solutions of the least squares problem \eqref{min}.
 Adaptive random walks have been used before, for instance in the Metropolis algorithm \cite{sacs}.